Koski, M.H., N.C. Layman#, C.J. Prior*, J.W. Busch† and L.F. Galloway†. Selfing ability and drift load evolve with range expansion.

 McCulloch*, J.B., J.P.
 Owen, N.C.
 Hinkle, B.A.
 Mullens and J.W.
-Busch. (in review).
+Busch.
+2019.
 Genetic structure of northern fowl mite (Megostigmata: Macronyssidae) populations among layer chicken flocks and local house sparrows (Passeriformes: Passeridae).
 Journal of Medical Entomology (in press).

 Layman*, N.C. and J.W.
 Busch.
 2018.
 Bottlenecks and inbreeding depression in autotetraploids.
 Evolution 72:2025-2037.

 Grossenbacher#†, D.L., Y. Brandvain†, J. Auld, M. Burd, P.O.
 Cheptou, J.K.
 Conner, A.G.
 Grant, S. Hovick, J.R.
 Pannell, A. Pauw, T. Petanidou, A. Randle, R. Rubio de Casas, J.Vamosi, A. Winn, B. Igic†, J.W.
 Busch†, S. Kalisz† and E.E.
 Goldberg†.
 2017.
 Self-compatibility is over-represented on islands.
 New Phytologist 215:469-478.

 Layman*, N.C., M.T.R.
 Fernando, C.R.
 Herlihy and J.W.
 Busch.
 2017.
 Costs of selfing prevent the spread of a self-compatibility mutation that causes reproductive assurance.
 Evolution 71:884-897.